nf-core/website/src/content/docs/contributing/modules.md

 nf-core modules test <tool>/<subtool>
 ```

-If you choosed to not remove the old module directory with nf-core/tools:
+If you chose to not remove the old module directory with nf-core/tools:

 - Remove the corresponding tags from `tests/config/pytest_modules.yml` so that py-tests for the module will be skipped on github CI.